-DATE: August 5, 2022
+DATE: July 21, 2023

-SUBJ: Continuum of Care New Project Request for Proposal 2022
+SUBJ: Continuum of Care New Project Request for Proposal 2023

 U.S. Department of Housing and Urban Development (HUD)'s Continuum of Care Competition is an annual, competitive funding opportunity for CoC's nationwide to support projects serving homeless individuals, families and unaccompanied youth.
-The Human Services Coalition acts as the Collaborative Applicant and is responsible for submitting the annual grant, reviewing renewal projects and determining eligibility of new project applications.
+The Human Services Coalition acts as the Collaborative Applicant and is responsible for submitting the collaborative application for funding, reviewing renewal projects and determining eligibility of new project applications.

-This document is a request for new project proposals that will follow the CoC and HUD project priorities outlined below.
-Renewal projects will be scored and ranked based on renewal criteria.
+This document is a request for new and renewal project proposals that will follow the CoC and HUD project priorities outlined below.
 Expansions to renewal projects will be considered new projects, and will be scored and ranked based on new project criteria.
 As per HUD guidelines, all projects, new and renewal, must be scored and ranked based on objective scoring criteria.
-Project applicants can review the CoC Ranking Tool here.